agusmunioz/ape/README.md

 # Ape

-Ape is a Go module that provides a handler that encapsulates Json management for Go handlers
+Ape provides a Handler that encapsulates HTTP response management for JSON format.

 ```go